moughxyz/viberunner/ExampleApps/clipboard-watcher/README.md

 ---

-**Note**: This is a standalone Vibeframe visualizer.
+**Note**: This is a standalone Viberunner visualizer.
 It does not require any file input and runs independently as a utility application.